jiachengxiong/ConfSeq/unconditional_generation/README.md

 python src/preprocess/build_geom_dataset.py
 ```

-Then we need to process the dataset to obtain ConfSeq representations of the molecules.
-This can be done using the following command:
+Next, process the dataset to obtain the ConfSeq representations by executing:

 ```bash
 bash scripts/preprocess.sh
 ```

-The scripts above should get us the processed dataset in `data/geom_confseq`.
-The processed dataset will be used for training and evaluation.
-The processed datasets are also available [here](mylink).
+Upon successful execution, the processed dataset will be available at `data/geom_confseq`.
+This dataset will serve as the input for training and evaluation.
+Alternatively, you can download the processed datasets directly from [this link](mylink).

-## Training the unconditional generation model
+## Model Training

+> \[!CAUTION]
+> We utilize the **BART** architecture for unconditional molecular generation.
+However, when training with `BartForCausalLM` (BART’s decoder), we encountered abnormally low training and validation losses (\~1e-6).
+This issue is documented in [this GitHub thread](https://github.com/huggingface/transformers/issues/27517).
-> [!CAUTION]
+>
-> We chose BART as the model architecture for unconditional molecular generation.
-However, when we use `BartForCausalLM`(the decoder part of BART), we found that the training and validation loss are really low (about 1e-6).
-We found this [issue](https://github.com/huggingface/transformers/issues/27517) on GitHub, and change the source code of `transformers`[(code)](https://github.com/huggingface/transformers/blob/main/src/transformers/models/bart/modeling_bart.py) to fix this issue.
-Those who want to retrain our model should modify the source code of `transformers` according to the issue mentioned above.
+> To address it, we modified the source code of `transformers` accordingly.
+If you wish to retrain our model, please apply the modifications described in the GitHub issue or refer directly to our modified [source code](https://github.com/huggingface/transformers/blob/main/src/transformers/models/bart/modeling_bart.py).

-One can easily train the unconditional generation model using the following command:
+To train the unconditional generation model, run:

 ```bash
 bash scripts/train_bartforcausallm.sh
 ```

-We also provide a pre-trained model checkpoint for the unconditional generation task.
-You can download it from [here](mylink).
+A pre-trained model checkpoint is also available for download [here](mylink).

-## Generation
+## Molecule Generation

-To generate molecules using the trained model, you can use the following command:
+To generate molecules using the trained model, execute:

 ```bash
 bash scripts/sample.sh
 ```

 ## Evaluation

-To evaluate the generated molecules, you can use the following command:
+To evaluate the quality of generated molecules, use the following command:

 ```bash
 bash scripts/evaluate_confseq.sh
 ```